Lenders will be required to regularly report to APRA on information related to:

-- Loans cannot be used for the purchase of residential real property; the purchase of financial products; lending to an associated entity.
+- Loans cannot be used for the purchase of residential real property, the purchase of financial products or lending to an associated entity.

-- Loans can be used to lease, hire or hire purchase (however described) an existing asset that is less than or equal to 50% into its existing life.
+- Loans can be used to lease, hire or hire purchase (however described) an existing asset that is less than or equal to 50 per cent into its existing life.

-- Lenders must disclose the effective interest rate (including whether variable or fixed) to the borrower at the loan agreement date.
+- Lenders must disclose the effective interest rate (whether variable or fixed) to the borrower at the loan agreement date.
 For variable rate loans, the lender must disclose the relevant margin and underlying base rate where applicable.

 - Loans can be used to purchase non-residential real property (such as commercial property) or for the acquisition of another business.

-- Lenders will be able to rely on a declaration from the borrower in regards to the purpose of the loan.
+- Lenders will be able to rely on a declaration from the borrower regarding the purpose of the loan.

-Are there any restrictions on pricing of loans under the SME Recovery Loan Scheme?
+Are there any restrictions on pricing of loans under the 2022 Scheme expansion?